 Although networks exhibited relatively robust dissociations, within each network we observed relatively low modularity, in contrast to more localizationist models.
-For example, sustained activity in DLPFC during working memory tasks has been hypothesized to reflect the active storage of working memory representations in domain-specific buffers.
+For example, sustained activity in DLPFC during working memory tasks has been hypothesized to reflect the active storage of working memory representations in domain-specific buffers57.
 However, we find that working memory recruits activity across a wide range of regions extending from posterior LFC to the lateral frontal pole.
-Moreover, many of these same regions that are preferentially recruited by working memory are similarly recruited by other executive functions, such as ‘conflict’ and ‘switching’, suggesting sustained activity in these regions supports domain-general processes required to flexibly guide behavior in support of the task goals.
-These findings are consistent with a recent hypothesis that working memory is supported by the distributed reactivation representations in parietal cortex, rather than isolated and modular maintenance in DLPFC.
-In the same vein, updating task representations during task set switching has been hypothesized to preferentially recruit the inferior frontal junction.
+Moreover, many of these same regions that are preferentially recruited by working memory are similarly recruited by other executive functions, such as ‘conflict’ and ‘switching’, suggesting sustained activity in these regions supports domain-general processes required to flexibly guide behavior in support of the task goals58.
+These findings are consistent with a recent hypothesis that working memory is supported by the distributed reactivation of representations in parietal cortex, rather than isolated and modular maintenance in DLPFC59.
+In the same vein, updating task representations during task set switching has been hypothesized to preferentially recruit the inferior frontal junction13,37.
 However, we find that ‘switching’ preferentially recruits activity across a wide variety of LFC subregions as far rostral as the frontal pole, suggesting task-set switching is supported by distributed regions across the fronto-parietal network.

-Importantly, although we observed relatively low functional specialization individual regionacross LFC, the present findings do not negate that local neuron populations may be functionally specific.
-On the contrary, extensive data suggests association cortex contains overlapping neuron populations with distinctfunctional profiles.ince subregions o the scale readily identified by fMRI aggregated across one would expect to exhibit subtly
+Importantly, although we observed relatively low functional specialization for individual regions across LFC, the present findings do not negate the idea that local neuron populations may be functionally specific.
+On the contrary, extensive neurophysiological data suggests association cortex contains overlapping neuron populations with distinct—and often highly specific—functional profiles47-49.
+Since subregions on the scale readily identified by fMRI likely exhibit aggregated activity across distinct neuron types, the relatively low modularity of these clusters should not be surprising.
+Rather, given that the distribution of distinct neuron populations likely varies across association cortex, one would expect individual regions to exhibit subtly varying associations to a wide range of psychological states.